 - Sleep Well

 According to a survey by Vault Health, 41% of men get 6 hours or less of sleep on an average night.
 It’s common for sleep patterns to shift as we age.
 Taking steps like cutting caffeine intake and putting your devices down well before bed can help you get the rest you need.
 And while it might be tempting to exercise in an attempt to wear yourself out, don’t work out too close to bedtime or you’ll have a hard time winding down.
+If none of these work for you, it might be time to seek medical help by consulting a sleep specialist at Gwinnett Sleep in Lawrenceville or somewhere local to you.

 - Manage Stress